pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

     k8s.gcr.io/kube-scheduler:v1.16.9
     ```

-    Among them, `k8s.gcr.io/kube-scheduler:v1.16.9` should be consistent with the version of your Kubernetes cluster, you don’t need to download it separately.
+    Among them, `k8s.gcr.io/kube-scheduler:v1.16.9` should be consistent with the version of your Kubernetes cluster.
+You do not need to download it separately.

-    Next download all these images with the following command:
+    Next, download all these images using the following command:

     {{< copyable "shell-regular" >}}